YannCebron/m68kplugin/docs/index.md

 (including [IntelliJ IDEA](https://www.jetbrains.com/idea/), [Android Studio](https://developer.android.com/studio/) and many more).

 > **NOTE:** This plugin is at a very early stage and provided "as-is", please see also [Known Issues](known_issues.md).

+### Installation

+There are currently no published releases, snapshot artifacts for manual installation are available via [GitHub CI](https://github.com/YannCebron/m68kplugin/actions?query=workflow%3A%22Build+%26+Test%22).

+Plugin is compatible with IDE version 2020.1 and later.

 ---